Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: label tool supports changing the line size independently of the font size.
     Improved - Camera motion: automatically create masks from rectangle objects.
     Improved - Capture: camera discovery now uses a dynamic interval.
+    Improved - Capture: option to exclude drawings and calibration from the exported kva.
+    Improved - Capture automation: added %kva pattern for post-recording command.
+    Improved - Capture automation: added option to set the default trigger arming state.
     Fixed - Loading annotations in the capture screen wasn't working correctly.
     Fixed - Resucitated drawings after undo of delete of a keyframe were not properly registered for tracking.
     Fixed - Grabbing of lines perfectly vertical or horizontal wasn't working.